Chapter 8

 The ORFE program emphasizes quantitative theories/models and methods/algorithms needed to face the data challenges of modern society.
 Different courses specialize in applications such as regulation of financial institutions, energy and the environment (specifically the financialization of commodities, climate change, and emissions control), the transportation systems of the future, and health care.
 Students in ORFE develop a unique set of skills that builds upon a solid foundation in probability and stochastic processes, numerical optimization, statistics, and computational mathematics.

-Certificate Programs
+Minors and Certificate Programs

 Applied and Computational Mathematics: